JackZhouSz/NeuralMapPrior/README.md

   the __inference of online local maps__.
 * __Efficient fusion modules__:  __current-to-prior attention__ and __gated recurrent unit__ modules facilitate
   efficient fusion of global and local map features.
-* __Easy integration with existing HD semantic map learning methods__: can be easily applied to various model architectures, such as HDMapNet and VectorMapNet, resulting in consistent enhancements to map segmentation and detection performance.
-Moreover, our approach showcases significant advancements in challenging scenarios, such as _ _bad weather conditions__ and __longer perception ranges__.
+* __Easy integration with existing HD semantic map learning methods__: can be easily applied to various map segmentation and detection methods.
+Moreover, our approach showcases significant advancements in challenging scenarios, such as __bad weather conditions__ and __longer perception ranges__.
 * __Sparse map tiles__: memory efficient for storing city scale HD maps neural representation.

 ## Model Zoo